roderickgreen/circuit-eval/README.md

 ## Expectations

 This code is provided for free as part of a project I did with Claude for fun.
-I don't have a desire to provide long-term support for any of this work.
-I am relying on others to take this and run with it: fork it, build it into products, polish and package it into libraries, and create amazing tools for the poker community.
-Or, take the ideas and tooling and apply them in new areas.
+I can't promise support for any of this work.
+If you find a correctness bug in the circuits or generated code, please reach out.

 ## Quick start